-During 2014, pursuant to the 2013 NCIB and the 2014 NCIB, we paid an aggregate of \$90.6 million (including transaction fees) to repurchase and cancel a total of 8.5 million subordinate voting shares at a weighted average price of \$10.72 per share.
+During 2014, pursuant to the NCIBs then in effect, we paid an aggregate of \$90.6 million (including transaction fees) to repurchase and cancel a total of 8.5 million subordinate voting shares at a weighted average price of \$10.72 per share.
 In December 2014, we also paid \$50.0 million to a broker under a PSR for the right to receive a variable number of our subordinate voting shares upon such PSR's completion.
-We completed this PSR on January 28, 2015 pursuant to which we repurchased and cancelled 4.4 million subordinate voting shares at a weighted average price of \$11.38 per share.
+We completed this PSR on January 28, 2015 pursuant to which we repurchased and canceled 4.4 million subordinate voting shares at a weighted average price of \$11.38 per share.